fkztw/hor2vec/README.md

 usage: hor2vec [-h] [-s SEP] [-ld {l2r,r2l}] [-wd {t2b,b2t}] [-nr] [input]

 positional arguments:
-  input                 The file contains puretext to be re-arranged.
+  input                 The file contains pure text to be re-arranged.
 If not
                         been given in the command, will use the stdin as
                         input.